abarrows/template-nextjs-ui/README.md

   - MacOS: `brew install --cask powershell`
   - Windows: `choco install powershell-core`

-If you have never setup PowerShell Core on your computer before, you will need to do the following:
+If you have never set up PowerShell Core on your computer before, you will need to do the following:

 1. After you install PowerShell Core, open a terminal and type `pwsh` to to start PowerShell.
 2. From a PowerShell session, type `Install-Module Az`.
 Once the Azure module is installed, type `Import-Module Az`.
 3. Type `Connect-AzAccount` to log into Azure.
 Every 30 days or so you may be required to run `Connect-AzAccount` to login.

 ---